auto200/szmaciura-racer/README.md

 npm install:all
 ```

-Go to `./server` and create your own `.env` file based on `.env.example`
+Go to `/server` and create your own `.env` file based on `.env.example`

+If you changed _DEV_PORT_, you need to update _SOCKET_URL_ value in `/client/.env.development`

 ---

 # IMPORTANT

-If during development you want to test application on other devices in your local network, then change "start" script in `client/package.json` accordingly:
+If during development you want to test client application on other devices in your local network, then change "start" script in `/client/package.json` accordingly:
-`"start": "gatsby develop -H HOST_LOCAL_IP -p PORT",`
+`"start": "gatsby develop -H HOST_LOCAL_IP -p PORT"`
 It defaults to my local ip.
 If you don't care about other devices just change it like so:
 `"start": "gatsby develop",`